gurubamal/success_taste/README.md

     vagrant up ; ./ceph_final_touch.sh

-3) Setup install node6 (node01, admin+mon node), node7 (osd node02) and node8 (osd node03)
+3)  Post setup Dashboard "https://192.168.58.6:8443/#/dashboard" will be available "ubuntu will be user and password will be password"
-4) Post setup Dashboard "https://192.168.58.6:8443/#/dashboard" will be available "ubuntu will be user and password will be password"
+4)  Setup install node6 (acts as node01, admin+mon node), node7 (acts as osd node02) and node8 (acts as osd node03)

 NOTE: All ceph commands will need sudo privileges.
 Scripts creates & uses "/dev/sdb" in each node (while installation) for ceph storage pool